open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 **[2]:** if and only if the exception was handled by this handler.

-`aspnetcore.diagnostics.exception.result` MUST be one of the following:
+`aspnetcore.diagnostics.exception.result` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|